scarborough-courtney/ohimanual/tutorials/overview_toolbox_app.md

 ### Overview of variable options

-The Data page has drop-down menus from which the user chooses the data to be displayed by the Toolbox:
+The Data page has drop-down menus from which the user chooses the data to be displayed by the Toolbox.
+The data selected from the pull-down menus can be viewed in Map, Histogram, or Table form as described in the 'Overview of display options' section above.
+Descriptions, statistics and metadata for the chosen fields are also displayed below the drop-down menus on the left side of the page.

 ![](./fig/varible_options_view.png)

-Descriptions, statistics and metadata for the chosen fields are also displayed below the drop-down menus on the left side of the page.

 The first selection to be made from the drop-down menus is variable type, in which the user can choose the **Output Score** that will show a calculated score (for a particular target chosen subsequently), or **Input Layer** that will show the data layer used to calculate the score of a particular target.